 McDonagh Changed Sergachev’s Projections

-While some of his mid to late season struggles can be attributed to the Lightning just playing worse as a unit in general, Sergachev was also greatly affected by the Ryan McDonagh trade.
+While some of his late-season struggles can be attributed to the Lightning just playing worse as a unit in general, Sergachev was also greatly affected by the Ryan McDonagh trade.
 With McDonagh in the line-up, he was pushed to the third defensive pairing next to Brayden Coburn, reducing his overall ice-time in the process.

 For the majority of the 2018-19 season, Sergachev found himself playing on the third line while splitting time on the powerplay.
 This was not because of his overall play, though, as McDonagh simply pushed him out of the top-four.

 The 2019-20 season was another strong outing for Sergachev, who posted 10 goals and 34 points in 70 games.
-Besides growing his offensive game, however, he started to utilize his size and strength effectively, laying down hits and playing a physical game that started rounding out his toolkit.
+Besides growing his offensive game, however, he started to utilize his size and strength effectively, laying down hits and playing a physical game that helped to round out his toolkit.
+He continued this play into the 2020 Playoffs in the bubble, where he played 25 games and helped Tampa Bay win their second Stanley Cup.

 What the Lightning Lost in Drouin

 The Lightning didn’t get Sergachev for free, of course.
 To acquire the young blue-liner, they had to part ways with embattled forward Jonathan Drouin, who had a tumultuous tenure in Tampa Bay.
-While Drouin’s skill ceiling was and still is incredibly high, he never had the opportunity to fully break out with the Lightning.
+While Drouin’s skill ceiling was incredibly high, he never had the opportunity to fully break out with the Lightning.
+Oftentimes, he would find himself stuck in the bottom-six, which limited his offensive potential.

 Drouin’s Slide in Montreal